-10. Copyright of Course Materials and Resources
+Copyright of Course Materials and Resources

-All course materials developed by the faculty for this course and not otherwise copyrighted, such as the textbook, case studies, published articles, are proprietary to the faculty.
+All course materials developed by the faculty for this course and not otherwise copyrighted, such as the textbook, case studies, and published articles, are proprietary to the faculty.
 Any dissemination or sharing of these materials on websites, social media accounts, via email, in private chats, etc., is not allowed without explicit permission of the faculty.
-Such posts can be considered as a violation of Academic Integrity and will be dealt with accordingly.
-Related to that, any use of materials you may find, posted online or otherwise made available to you by previous students will be considered as plagiarism, which is also a violation of Academic Integrity.
+Such posts can be considered a violation of Academic Integrity and will be dealt with accordingly.
+Related to that, any use of materials you may find, posted online or otherwise made available to you by previous students will be considered plagiarism, which is also a violation of Academic Integrity.

-11. The Center for Academic Success
+10. The Center for Academic Success

-The Center for Academic Success (CAS) is committed to providing student-centered programs and initiatives designed to enhance learning and promote success and persistence for all Manhattan College students.
-Students will work collaboratively with qualified peers and professionals to develop knowledge, skills and strategies needed for success in the classroom and beyond.
-The CAS has two locations; the Learning Commons in Thomas Hall 3.10 and the Leo Learning Center in Leo 117/118.
+The Center for Academic Success (CAS) is committed to providing student-centered programs and initiatives designed to enhance learning and promote success and persistence for all Manhattan University students.
+Students will work collaboratively with qualified peers and professionals to develop knowledge, skills, and strategies needed for success in the classroom and beyond.
+The CAS has two locations: the Learning Commons in Thomas Hall 3.10 and the Leo Learning Center in Leo 117/118.
 Services include online and in-person individual tutoring, online small group peer tutoring (select courses), Supplemental Instruction (select courses), student academic success coaching, and online writing center services.
-All services are free of charge and available to all Manhattan College students.
-Appointments are preferred but walk-ins are welcome.
+All services are free of charge and available to all Manhattan University students.
+Appointments are preferred, but walk-ins are welcome.
 To make an appointment, students can log into their Jasper Connect account or visit the CAS in Thomas Hall, 3.10.
 Students can also contact success@manhattan.edu with any questions.
 For more information about these services please visit the CAS webpage here.

-12.Disabilities
+11.Disabilities

 Under the Americans with Disabilities Act and Section 504 of the Vocational Rehabilitation Act of 1973, all students, with or without disabilities, are entitled to equal access to the programs and activities of Manhattan College.
 If you believe that you have a disabling condition that may interfere with your ability to participate in the activities, coursework, or assessment of the object of this course, you may be entitled to accommodations.
-Please schedule and appointment to speak with someone at the Specialized Resource Center.
+Please schedule an appointment to speak with someone at the Specialized Resource Center.

 Potential Changes: All details provided in this syllabus are subject to change at my discretion.
-All changes will be announced in class.
-If you have missed a lecture, please email me for any announcements.